 MyPathologyReport

 Metaplasia on its own is a non-cancerous change.
-However, some types of metaplasia can increase the risk of developing cancer over time.
+However, there are different types of metaplasia and some types can increase the risk of developing cancer over time.
 For example, intestinal metaplasia in the esophagus is associated with an increased risk of developing a type of esophagus cancer called adenocarcinoma.
-Metaplasia can also be seen inside a cancerous tumour.